Python

 Error Handling

 If an error occurs during extraction, the result dictionary will contain an error key with a description of the error.
-It's important to check for this key when processing results, since LLMs are not perfect and may fail on some inputs:
+It's important to check for this key when processing results:

 for result in results: